Skip to main content

 • Share your accommodation and contact details with loved ones.

-• Check your travel insurance and make sure it covers claims caused by a cyclone.
+• Make sure your travel insurance covers claims caused by severe storms.

-You can also bookmark these websites to stay up to date with cyclone forecasts and advice:
+You can also bookmark the below websites to stay up-to-date with forecasts and advice.

 Northern hemisphere

-What to do if you're caught in a cyclone while overseas
+What to do if there's a tropical storm

 • Track the local news for weather updates.

-• Follow the advice and instructions of local authorities at all times.
+• Follow the advice of local authorities at all times.

 • Identify your local shelter.

-• Carry bottled water, non-perishable food, a basic first aid kit, a battery-operated radio and a torch.
+• Pack bottled water, non-perishable food, a basic first aid kit, a battery-operated radio and a torch.

 • Get cash from an ATM.